department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/ConvertDate.md

 ```
 ### when no timezone

-Likely when there is no timezone, it was local time for that Vista.
-Likely then should just drop the time.
+TODO: Likely when there is no timezone, it was local time for that Vista.

+- should just drop the time, keeping only the date.
+- presume eastern time.
+- lookup in a table what timezone that vista lives in.